 Hot desking and DSE assessments

 Employers are required to carry out DSE assessments to identify any risks associated with using display screen equipment.
-DSE assessments are particularly important for employees who work at hot desks, as they may be using different equipment on a regular basis.
+DSE assessments are particularly important for employees who work at hot desks, as they may be using different equipment regularly.
 These assessments involve identifying potential risks and hazards associated with the use of DSE and taking steps to mitigate them.
-For people who are hot desking, it is essential that training and information on correct workstation set-up is provided to allow them to carry out ad hoc adjustments to their workstation.
-One solution is for staff to attend a workstation set-up and self-assessment workshop such as this one: Workstation Set-Up and Self Assessment Workshop

 Conclusion